5 step plan to getting the perfect house in Phoenix when moving from out of state

 Do it.
 Come here.
 Come to Phoenix.
 See what you think of it.
 And be specific when you’re going to come and communicate that with your agent so they can make sure to schedule it in and take you to some homes.
 Let them know what part of town you’re staying in, how long you’re staying for, and how often you want to see homes.
 Don’t worry about going to all of them.
 Focus on the best house ahead of time so you have time to really spend on the properties and in the parts of town you’re actually interested in.
-Also, consider checking out some local attractions to get a sense of the place.
+Also, consider checking out some local attractions with family-friendly activities in Phoenix to get a sense of the place.

 Step Four: Be Open to and Speak with Your Agent About Making Offers Before You Come to Phoenix

 We do this at the Glutch Group with some of our clients.
 If our clients can be in town or if we’ll be in town within ten days, let’s say, then we open up this possibility to them because the ten-day inspection period is what we generally have in our contracts.

 What we’ll do in these cases is we’ll run out to that property and take a video to make sure you can see it from that perspective.
 It might look good in the pictures, but we want to make sure you know if there’s a power line you need to watch out for or if the property is on a particularly busy street.
 Also, sometimes we’ll be up against five other offers and we won’t be able to get the house, and we wouldn’t want you to come out to try and buy a property that is no longer on the market.
 If you like it, we can tie it up for you, get it under contract and you can come out and make your final decision during your inspection period, and if you don’t like it, you can cancel and go see some other properties.